 Biography: Reza has had a long-standing and passionate commitment to promoting and defending human rights.
 This interest began in his years as a dissident in Iran where he was arrested under the Shah’s regime for possessing testimonies of political prisoners and banned books—coming to know fear and repression first-hand.
 Since starting his career in higher education in the U.S. and becoming a college leader, he has intensified this dedication by educating his students for engaged democratic citizenship; by conceiving and successfully implementing civic and global engagement programs; by lecturing and writing about the imperative of global citizenship in our rapidly globalizing and interdependent world; and by planning strategic community initiatives that emphasize equitable and inclusive economic growth.

 Reza was elected to the AIUSA Board in 2014 and served for three years as Vice Chair of the Board and Chair of Governance Committee.
-He currently chairs the AIUSA Human Rights Working Group on Strategy and Impact in 2017-18.
+He chaired the AIUSA Human Rights Working Group on Strategy and Impact in 2017-18.
 He has served on the Personnel and Audit Committees and currently serves on the Finance Committee.

 For 30 years, Reza served at two colleges of the City University of New York: first as professor and dean at LaGuardia Community College and then as dean, associate provost, and vice president at Kingsborough Community College.
 He has been an adjunct Research Manager for Ph.D. student fellows at the “Emerging Threats 21: Resilience and Sustainability of Global Institutions Program” at Rutgers University.
-He has also taught at Fordham University, Vassar College, International Pacific College in New Zealand, and has been a visiting faculty at Salzburg Global Seminar in Salzburg, Austria.
+He also taught at Fordham University, Vassar College, International Pacific College in New Zealand, and has been a visiting faculty at Global Citizenship Alliance in Salzburg, Austria.